AshitakaLax/Personal-Portfolio-Angular-Updated/README.md

 # PersonalPortfoliAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.
+But this has been updated to use the latest tools, and now builds with ng cli 9.1.4

 ## Development server